England Football Online

 born in Yugoslavia

-CM ACF Fiorentina, Italy 30 2
+CM AC Fiorentina, Italy 30 2

 Behrami cautioned in the 45th minute for unsporting behaviour, for bringing down Milner as he was running into the penalty area.
 Suspended.